BitVM/rust-bitcoin-m31-or-babybear/README.md

 equivalent to `OP_SWAP`).

 Thanks to [Shahar Papini](https://twitter.com/PapiniShahar) from Starkware for pointing out that double Karatsuba can improve the performance for QM31, which also works for
-BabyBear4 and reduces the multiplication cost down from 21992 to 16483 for BabyBear.
+BabyBear4 and reduces the multiplication cost down from 21992 to 16483 for BabyBear4.

-A windowing method is used to reduce the multiplication overhead further, but it was not as powerful as expected.
+A windowing method is used to reduce the multiplication overhead further, making it from 16483 to 14404 for BabyBear4, but it was not as powerful as expected.

+The introduction of a dual form, `v31`, for which `u31 + v31` are more efficient than `u31 + u31` or `v31 + v31`, brings the cost from 14404 to 13594 for BabyBear4.